AutoPas/AutoPas-Dockerfiles/README.md

 The generated images are used by Jenkins to test the AutoPas library.

+### archer
+This file is used to check OpenMP data races.
+It uses the [archer data race detection tool](https://github.com/PRUNERS/archer).
+The file includes:
+* make
+* cmake
+* ninja
+* clang v4.0
+* archer version 1.0.0 - Stand-alone build with LLVM OpenMP Runtime and ThreadSanitizer OMPT Support Archer is installed in /usr and is in the path as clang-archer++ and clang-archer

 ### code-coverage
 This file is used for code coverage purposes.
 You can build AutoPas in a code-coverage version using the file.
 It includes:
 * python